 Dry Eye Syndrome, otherwise simply known as 'dry eyes', is a common complaint today as a result of air conditioning, contact lenses or staring at a computer for too long.
-Our eye health expert explores the causes, additional symptoms and treatments of dry eyes.
+Lucy Hill, our eye health advisor, explores the causes, additional symptoms and treatments of dry eyes.

 Dry eyes occur when there are not enough tears to moisten, lubricate and protect your eyes.
 Your tear glands constantly produce small amounts of tears and when you blink, these are ‘spread’ over the surface of your eyeball.